JackBenny39/pyziabm/README.md

 ### runwrapper2017mpi_r3x.py
 * Unix executable version of runwrapper2017mpi_r3.py.
 * Note: User should specify proper paths for the python executable and saving output.

+There are two test files:
+1. testOrderbook3.py
+2. testTrader2017_r3.p7

+There are several Jupyter Notebooks that should work with minimal changes to the directories.

 ### Written and tested with Python3.6